DOH reports a three-day increase of 11,309 COVID-19 cases

 According to a DOH spokesperson, the department identifies deaths by county of legal residence.

-To date, the number of negative cases reported in Jefferson County is at 7,045; in Clearfield County, 16,834; and in Elk County, 5,154, according to the Department of Health.
+To date, the number of negative cases reported in Clearfield County is at 16,834, in Elk County, 5,154, and in Jefferson County, 7,045, according to the Department of Health.

-There were 71 new deaths reported Saturday, four new deaths reported Monday, and 149 new deaths reported Tuesday.
+There were 71 new deaths reported Saturday, 4 new deaths reported Sunday, and 149 new deaths reported Monday.
 The DOH is reporting 22,620 total deaths in 67 counties as a result of COVID-19.

 There are 3,717,669 patients who have tested negative to date.